AntonBangoura/AWS_EC2_Automation_With_Ansible/README.md

 # AnsiblePlaybook

-Automatisation d'un réseau cloud privé virtuel (VPC) avec Ansible et AWS.<br><br>
+Automatisation d'un EC2 avec Ansible et AWS.<br><br>
-Automation of a VPC using Ansible and AWS.
+Automation of a EC2 using Ansible and AWS.
 A good way to document my works with AWS cloud.<br><br>

 Step 1 -
 Install necessary dependencies: <br>